Template · Fleet

 What happens if a defect is found during the walkaround check?

-Any defect found during a walkaround check must be reported immediately to the operator or transport manager.
-If the defect affects roadworthiness, brake performance, steering, tyres, lights, the vehicle must not be used until the defect is rectified.
-The driver should record the defect on the check sheet and the operator must record the rectification action and date.
+Any defect must be reported immediately to the operator or transport manager.
+If it affects roadworthiness, brake performance, steering, tyres, or lights, the vehicle must not be used until rectified.
+The driver records the defect on the check sheet and the operator records the rectification action and date.

 Can walkaround checks be completed electronically?